frosforever/play2-on-beanstalk/README.md

-Play deployed on Beanstalk via docker
+Play2 deployed on Beanstalk via docker
 =================================

 Develop locally as normal.
 Use ```./activator run``` and so on.